The Product Compass

 The first version.
 Deprecated, will shut down Aug 26, 2026.

 The current way to run assistants with memory + built-in tools (RAG, Code Interpreter, file handling).
-You create a thread, add messages, then start a run with assistant_id.
+All requests need the OpenAI-Beta: assistants=v2 header.

-OpenAI doesn’t promote it and recommends Responses API, but that’s the easiest way for you to build a real RAG chatbot with truly persistent threads.
+OpenAI doesn’t promote Threads API, but that might be the easiest way for you to build a real RAG chatbot with truly persistent threads.

 The Responses API is the new standard for calling models or prompts.

-While stateless, you can get multi-turn conversations (and even conversations with branches) by providing previous_response_id in API calls
+While stateless, you can get multi-turn conversations (and even conversations with branches) by providing the ID of the previous response in API calls.

 You can configure Prompts directly in the OpenAI Platform > Chat.

 A quick, simple demo.
-I created a new Healthy Recipes prompt without any predefined messages and uploaded 5 PDFs with recipes (no sound):
+I created a new Healthy Recipes prompt without any predefined messages and uploaded 5 PDFs with recipes:

 Things to keep in mind: